KEINOS/kogure/README.md

     Placing it in a directory at `$ENV` path is preferred for convenience.
     So you don't need to `cd` every time or use the absolute path to run 'kogure'.

-2. EDIT THE PATH OF JSON FILE IN THE APP SCRIPT.

-    In the "User settings" section of this app, you'll find a "`$path_file_json_allow`"  variable.
-This variable defines the path to your JSON file.
-    Change the path you prefer.

-3. CHANGE MODE AS EXECUTABLE.
+1. CHANGE MODE AS EXECUTABLE.

     Such as `$ sudo chmod +x kogure`.

-5. CREATE A JOSN FILE.
+1. CREATE A JOSN FILE.

-    Create a JSON file in a path you specified above (STEP 2).
-You may copy the [sample JSON](https://github.com/KEINOS/kogure/blob/master/sample-kogure_allow.json) from the repository and rename it.
+    Place or create a JSON file in "./kogure" directory under user's home.
+You may copy the [sample JSON file](https://github.com/KEINOS/kogure/blob/master/sample-kogure_allow.json) from the repository and rename it.
+    ```
+    ~/.kogure/kogure_allow.json
+    ```

-6. EDIT THE JSON FILE.
+1. EDIT THE JSON FILE.

     This JSON file defines which script you allow to run.
 The format are: